 Page Prize for Sustainability Issues in Business Curricula

-The Darla Moore School of Business at the University of South Carolina is honored to announce the ninth annual Dr. Alfred N. and Lynn Manos Page Prize for Sustainability Issues in Business Curricula.
+The Darla Moore School of Business at the University of South Carolina is honored to announce the 11th annual Dr. Alfred N. and Lynn Manos Page Prize for Sustainability Issues in Business Curricula.

 The Page Prize has two objectives:

 - Encourage the development of relevant and rigorous sustainability curricula for business students

 - Recognize and provide a database of exemplary sustainability program and course designs

 to support the integration of sustainability in business education